Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Results

-To understand the role of the phases of the off-diagonal SNSI parameters, we have shown the upper bounds in the $|\eta_{\alpha\beta}|$ - $\phi_{\alpha\beta}$ plane at 90\% C.L. in Fig.\ref{fig:eta-phi}.
-In each panel, the red (green) coloured contour is the allowed parameter space for DUNE (P2SO) experiment.
-In these panels, the degeneracies which we see in Figs.~\ref{fig:eta-ldm} and \ref{fig:1D-bounds} are also visible.
-From these panels we understand that the sensitivity of the off-diagonal parameters depends on the values of the phases.
-For example, in the case of $\eta_{e\mu}$, the sensitivity is weak around $\phi_{e\mu} = 146^\circ$, where we obtain our upper bound.
-However, if $\phi_{e\mu}$ happens to be around $0^\circ$, then the upper bound of $\eta_{e\mu}$ will be much stronger.
-In table~\ref{tab:2}, we have listed the upper bounds of the off-diagonal SNSI parameters and their corresponding values of the phases which we obtained from DUNE and P2SO.
+To understand the role of the phases of the off-diagonal SNSI parameters, we have shown the upper bounds in the $|\eta_{\alpha\beta}|$ - $\phi_{\alpha\beta}$ plane at 90\% C.L. in Fig.~\ref{fig:eta-phi}.
+In each panel, the red (green) colored contour is the allowed parameter space for DUNE (P2SO) experiment and the dark purple colored contour is for the combination of DUNE and P2SO.
+In these panels, the degeneracies that we see} in Figs.~\ref{fig:eta-ldm} and \ref{fig:1D-bounds} are also visible.
+From these panels, we understand that the sensitivity of the off-diagonal parameters depends on the values of the associated phases.
+For example, in the case of $\eta_{e\mu}$, the sensitivity is weak around $\phi_{e\mu} = 136^\circ$, where we obtain our upper bound.
+However, if $\phi_{e\mu}$ happens to be around $0$, then the upper bound of $\eta_{e\mu}$ will be much stronger.
+In Table~\ref{tab:2}, we have listed the upper bounds of the off-diagonal SNSI parameters and their corresponding values of the phases, as obtained from DUNE and P2SO.